KevJin97/Binary_Hashing/README.md

 When inputting any integer type of data, the 'void * value' pointer reads all inputs as unsigned binary strings.
 Each 'std::vector<unsigned char>' index can group 8 values.

 Any given value is indexed as 'group[value / 8]' and grouped by flipping the bit corresponding to 'value % 8'

+After testing the 4 byte addressing scheme against the 1 byte addressing scheme, the average result shows that the 1 byte is marginally faster.